romland/itemLens/README.md

 a pleasant and fast work-flow.
 It optionally uses machine learning of various types: language and vision models, object classification, OCR, background removal, segmentation.

+_This readme is very much a work in progress; it's currently not organized or complete at all._

 ### How to use
 To add a product, grab your phone and take a picture, scan the QR-code on the container to place it in and that's it.